 Pelvic Wands

 Pelvic wands can be used to massage and relax the deep muscles of the pelvic floor.
-Here at Intimate Rose, our patented Pelvic Wand was designed specifically by pelvic health experts to help relieve pain caused by endometriosis, in tender pelvic areas.
+While not a direct endometriosis treatment, pelvic muscle tightness is extremely common in those with endometriosis.
+Here at Intimate Rose, our patented Pelvic Wand was designed specifically by pelvic health experts to help relax and therapeutically massage the pelvic floor in tender pelvic areas.
 The silicone wand is used to gently sweep through the vaginal opening to release tender point in the pelvis.

 It is recommended that the tip of the wand is then gently pressed against the tender point with a soft firmness of how one might test a tomato for ripeness.
 One to two minutes of gentle pressure on each tender point significantly releases tightness and pelvic pain.